 – avoid the introduction of birds of unknown disease status

 – report any suspicious case (dead or alive) to the veterinary authorities

 – ensure appropriate disposal of manure, litter and dead animals

 – vaccinate animals, where appropriate.

 As soon as detected or suspected, avian influenza should be brought to the attention of Veterinary Authorities in accordance with national regulations.
 In an effort of surveillance and transparency, these authorities are required to timely report of high pathogenicity avian influenza viruses detected in both poultry and non-poultry species including wild birds, and low pathogenicity avian influenza viruses that have proven natural transmission to humans with severe consequences to the World Organisation for Animal Health.
 In addition, LPAI viruses in wild birds can be reported on a voluntary basis, through the voluntary report on non WOAH-Listed diseases in wildlife.

 Notifying the disease occurrences helps to better monitor, understand and control it.

-As part of the OFFLU network (OIE/FAO) of experts on animal influenzas, the OIE and its partners work together to assess the risks of avian influenza viruses and provide the needed guidance and recommendations to the international community.
+As part of the OFFLU network (WOAH/FAO) of experts on animal influenzas, WOAH and its partners work together to assess the risks of avian influenza viruses and provide the needed guidance and recommendations to the international community.

-Additionally, the OIE World Animal Health Information System (WAHIS) provides a window on the disease situation worldwide.
-Through its online platform, the system disseminates information about AI outbreaks and sends alerts on events in real time.
+Additionally, the World Animal Health Information System (WAHIS) provides a window on the disease situation worldwide.
+Through its online platform, the system disseminates information about avian influenza outbreaks and sends alerts on events in real time.
 This allows the international community to follow the evolution of the virus and, therefore, to implement appropriate and timely responses.